 Preventative oral health care is very important from when animals are very young.
 Tooth brushing is the single most effective method of plaque control.
 For more information on dental health care, please contact the hospital and speak one of the team of nurses or vets.

-We perform routine surgical procedures Monday-Friday at all three of our branches.
+We perform routine surgical procedures Monday-Friday at all four of our branches.